 Specific locations such as grocery stores, airports, shopping malls, retail stores, taxis, and gyms.
 Consumers head to these places with a specific intention, which opens opportunities for contextually relevant ad creative.

-The Grocery TV network is an example of place-based DOOH since you can find our screens in a variety of retail types such as convenience stores, pharmacies, and supermarkets.
+The Grocery TV network is an example of place-based DOOH since you can find our screens in supermarkets at the checkout aisle.
 Place-based media not only gives marketers a chance to run unique campaign creative but also helps establish multiple touch points along the customer journey.

 What Makes DOOH so Important?